frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/s8.webp" style="width:100%">
       <figcaption>8.
 Sketch the 2" bolt circle for mounting motor.
 You can utilize the Origin Cube variable for a #10-32 clearance hole by typing <code>#10_32</code> into the dimension and selecting the <code>#Clearance_Fit_10_32</code> variable.
 Use a <code>Circular pattern</code> to pattern the hole sketch.
-Although we pattern the hole 6 times, we only utilize 3.
+Although we pattern the hole 6 times, we set three of them to construction geometry as we only need 3.
 Set the left most hole to be coincident with the centerline between the pulleys. </figcaption>
     </figure>
   </div>